onlytailei/A3C-PyTorch/README.md

 ```

-This repository contains an implementation of Adavantage async Actor-Critic (A3C) in PyTorch based on the original paper by the authors and the pytorch implementation (https://github.com/ikostrikov/pytorch-a3c) by [Ilya Kostrikov](https://github.com/ikostrikov).
+This repository contains an implementation of Adavantage async Actor-Critic (A3C) in PyTorch based on the original paper by the authors and the [PyTorch implementation](https://github.com/ikostrikov/pytorch-a3c) by [Ilya Kostrikov](https://github.com/ikostrikov).

 A3C is the state-of-art Deep Reinforcement Learning method.

 ## Dependencies
 * Python 2.7